MosheG23/NCAAToNBA-WebScraping/README.md

 ## Main Objective
   Trying to perdict the career of the next NBA draft - 2019, using web scraping

+### Recommened to check the Presention.pptx for project breakdown

 ## Step 1 & 2- Scraping + Scrub